-- 10.6 The HEI is responsible and accountable for the proper use of the 'Scholarship Fund. - 10.7 The Council reserves the right to ask for confirmation from External Auditors of the HEI of the following: - 10.7.1 that the annual accounts of the HEI are up to date and have been approved by the Auditors without qualification; - 10.7.2 that the management letter from the Auditors raised no matters that did or could significantly affect the administration of Scholarships awarded by the Council; - 10.7.3 that monies received under the Scholarship have been used for the purpose for which they were awarded. - 10.8 The Council also reserves the right to commission audits of the participating HEI for financial or other compliance.
-The HEI undertakes to fully facilitate these reviews. - 10.9 The Council accepts no responsibility, financial or otherwise, for expenditure or liabilities arising out of work funded by Scholarships and the HEI must fully indemnify the Council against all such expenditure or liabilities and against any actions, proceedings, costs, damages, expenses claims and demands arising from them including, in particular, but without limitation, any claims for compensation for which the HEI or Employment Partner may be liable as an employer or otherwise, or any claims by any person in relation to any intellectual property. - 10.10 The HEI will return all unspent funds to the Council at the end of the Funding Term.
+- 18.6 The HEI is responsible and accountable for the proper use of the 'Scholarship Fund. - 18.7 The Council reserves the right to ask for confirmation from External Auditors of the HEI of the following: - 10.7.1 that the annual accounts of the HEI are up to date and have been approved by the Auditors without qualification; - 10.7.2 that the management letter from the Auditors raised no matters that did or could significantly affect the administration of Scholarships awarded by the Council: - 10.7.3 that monies received under the Scholarship have been used for the purpose for which they were awarded. - 18.8 The Council also reserves the right to commission audits of the participating HEI for financial or other compliance.
+The HEI undertakes to fully facilitate these reviews. - 18.9 The Council accepts no responsibility, financial or otherwise, for expenditure or liabilities arising out of work funded by Scholarships and the HEI must fully indemnify the Council against all such expenditure or liabilities and against any actions, proceedings, costs, damages, expenses claims and demands arising from them including, in particular, but without limitation, any claims for compensation for which the HEI or Employment Partner may be liable as an employer or otherwise, or any claims by any person in relation to any intellectual property. - 18.10 The HEI should ensure that all unspent funds are returned to the Council within sixty days of the end of an awardee's funding term or early withdrawal from their award, or before the end of the calendar year if this occurs first.

-11. REVIEW OF PROGRESS
+19. REVIEW OF PROGRESS